Mythreon/Peli/readme.md

 Third number: Current week's number (Only goes up to 52 ever)

-Fourth number: Weekday realese (1-7)
+Fourth number: Weekday realese (1-7), may have a dot in the end if there are multiple realeses the same day

 Fifth number: Current game phase (1, Alpha, 2, beta, 3 early access, 4 final version)